OhioHealth Research Institute

 Clinical trials are carried out by a team of healthcare experts who are dedicated to connecting you with the latest advances in care.
 During your trial, your team consists of:

 - Your physician, who oversees your care and treatment throughout your study.

-- Your nurse or research coordinator, who helps manage your care, provides information about the study, assists you in managing any symptoms and collects information about how the treatment affects you.
+- Your research coordinator, who manages your care, provides information about the study, assists you in managing any symptoms and collects information about how the treatment affects you.

 - You, the most vital and important part of the team.
-Your participation and cooperation will enable us to make advances in treatment that can be of great benefit for years to come.
+Your participation and cooperation enables us to make advances in treatment that can be a great benefit for years to come.

 Who can participate in a clinical trial?

 Your eligibility to participate in a clinical trial will be evaluated by your physician.
 A clinical trial may be an option for you in combination with your current care plan.

 One of the most important goals in conducting clinical trials is to protect the safety of clinical trial participants.
 To ensure participants’ safety, all clinical trials conducted at OhioHealth are subject to careful review and approval by an Institutional Review Board (IRB) and ongoing quality monitoring.